thanhvanb/WOODER-PROJECT/README.md

 # WOODER-PROJECT
-This is my first project about coding a landing page.
+This is my first project about coding a landing page with skills of HTML, SCSS, JQUERY, JAVASCRIPT...